jgodi/angular-quickstart-lib-nightly/README.md

 * JEST for unit testing
 * Cypress for E2E testing
 * Support one line command to up versions, publish demo to gh-pages and publish
+* Nightly builds to a nightly-repo on every master build

 TODO - add more docs here